GSA/search-gov-website/about/updates/roadmap/index.md

 * **Additional Language Support**
   * We will be adding support to our in-house index for Bengali, Hindi, Tagalog, Khmer, Vietnamese, Navajo, and Yu'pik search experiences.
 * **CI/CD Pipeline Investigations**
-  * We will begin to investigate the work required to improve our continuous integration / continuous deployment (CI/CD) pipelines.
+  * We will investigate the work required to improve our continuous integration / continuous deployment (CI/CD) pipelines.

 ### Next